cyclone-scheme/cloudburst/Readme.md

 Right now we are using nginx instead, but this would be nice to figure out, too:
 (lighthttpd setup https://www.linuxcloudvps.com/blog/how-to-install-lighttpd-on-ubuntu-18-04/ )

+# Usage

+Layout/usage/etc for Controllers, Models, Views

+How to deploy an application
+How to run an application

 ## Arch Linux